Piirtaa/FluentBash/README.md

 	Fluent string and list mutation

 	Fluent tests/conditionals, facilitating inline tests as part of the construction of data

+	Reactive programming allowing triggers to be defined and chained together which are persistant across reboot.

 	Much cleaner and more readable Bash scripting